isabella232/lessonly.github.io/testing-style-guide.md

       `expect(progress).to receive(:restart!).once`

-- When writing feature specs, the `feature` description is generally the *thing* under tst (a noun).
+- When writing feature specs, the `feature` description is generally the *thing* under test (a noun).
 Contexts describe under what circumstances we are testing, and scenarios are individual test cases.
 Note that scenarios may be testing the whole life-cycle of a request, not just each singular aspect of the feature under test, as feature specs take the longest.

       ```
       feature "Custom user fields" do